If you’ve been injured in a workplace accident in Minnesota, you’re probably already experiencing the unfortunate effects.

 Failure to participate alone could be grounds for the insurer to reject your claim.

 The point of the IME is to determine the nature of a pre-existing injury, and report on whether it’s an aggravation or not related to work.

 What to Do If You’re Denied Workers’ Comp Benefits for a Pre-Existing Injury

-Instead of trying to represent yourself in connection with the proceedings, your first order of business should be consulting with a Minnesota workers’ comp lawyer that has experience in pre-existing conditions.
+Instead of trying to represent yourself in connection with the proceedings, your first order of business should be consulting with a Minnesota workers’ compensation lawyer that has experience in pre-existing conditions.

 Your attorney will:

 - Assist in gathering medical records that include details on any pre-existing condition;

 - File the appropriate forms for officials to reconsider your claim;

 - Represent you in connection with any hearings regarding your rights under workers’ compensation laws; and,

 - Take the next steps as necessary to protect your interests.